-Only decisions of the Council acting as a body are binding on the Executive Minister and the Convention Organizations.
+Only decisions of the Council acting as a body are binding on the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations.

-- 1. Decisions or instructions of individual Council Members, Officers, or Committees are not binding on the Executive Minister and the Convention Organizations except in rare instances when the Council has specifically authorized such exercise of authority. - 2.
-In the case of Council Members or Committees requesting information or assistance without Council authorization, the Executive Minister and the Convention Organizations can refuse such requests that require, in their opinion, a substantial and unreasonable amount of staff time or funds, or are disruptive.
+- Decisions or instructions of individual Council Members, Officers, or Committees are not binding on the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations except in rare instances when the Council has specifically authorized such exercise of authority. - 2.
+In the case of Council Members or Committees requesting information or assistance without Council authorization, the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations can refuse such requests that require, in their opinion, a substantial and unreasonable amount of staff time or funds, or are disruptive.

-4.1.2 Delegation to the Executive Minister and the Convention Organizations
+4.1.2 Delegation to the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations

-The Council will instruct the Executive Minister and the Convention Organizations through written policies that prescribe the organizational Ends to be achieved and describe organizational situations and actions to be avoided, allowing the Executive Minister and the Convention Organizations to use any reasonable interpretation of these policies.
+The Council will instruct the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations through written policies that prescribe the organizational Ends to be achieved and describe organizational situations and actions to be avoided, allowing the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations to use any reasonable interpretation of these policies.

-The Council will develop policies instructing the Executive Minister and the Convention Organizations to fulfill the Objects and Core Values of the Convention.
-These policies will be developed systematically from the broadest, most general level to more defined levels, and will be called Ends Policies.

-- 2. The Council will develop policies that limit the latitude the Executive Minister and the Convention Organizations may exercise in choosing the organizational means.
+- The Council will develop policies instructing the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations to fulfill the Objects and Core Values of the Canadian Baptists of Atlantic Canada (2021).
+These policies will be developed systematically from the broadest, most general level to more defined levels, and will be called Ends Policies. - 2.
+The Council will develop policies that limit the latitude the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations may exercise in choosing the organizational means.
 These policies will be developed systematically from the broadest, most general level to more defined levels, and they will be called Executive Limitations Policies. - 3.
-As long as the Executive Minister and the Convention Organizations use any reasonable interpretation of the Council's Ends and Executive Limitations Policies, the Executive Minister and the Convention Organizations are authorized to establish all further policies, make all decisions, take all actions, establish all practices, and develop all activities. - 4.
-The Council may change its Ends and Executive Limitation Policies, thereby shifting the boundary between Council and the domains of the Executive Minister and the Convention Organizations.
-By doing so, the Council changes the latitude of choice given to the Executive Minister and the Convention Organizations.
-But as long as any particular delegation is in place, the Council will respect and support the choices of the Executive Minister and the Convention Organizations.
+As long as the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations use any reasonable interpretation of the Council's Ends and Executive Limitations Policies, the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations are authorized to establish all further policies, make all decisions, take all actions, establish all practices, and develop all activities. - 4.
+The Council may change its Ends and Executive Limitation Policies, thereby shifting the boundary between Council and the domains of the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations.
+By doing so, the Council changes the latitude of choice given to the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations.
+But as long as any particular delegation is in place, the Council will respect and support the choices of the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations.